 B.A., Arizona State University, Art History, 2003

-“Coloring the Metropolitan Museum’s Temple of Dendur,” to be submitted to the Metropolitan Museum Journal, October 2015.
+“Coloring the Metropolitan Museum’s Temple of Dendur,” submitted to the Metropolitan Museum Journal, under review.

 University of Iowa Ballard and Seashore Dissertation Year Fellowship, 2014-2015

-Metropolitan Museum of Art Chester Dale Fellowship in the Department of Egyptian Art, 2013-2014
+Metropolitan Museum of Art Chester Dale Fellowship, Department of Egyptian Art, 2013-2014

 Selected Curatorial Projects